December 19 — Parashat Miketz/Chanukah/Rosh Chodesh/Chag HaBanot

 Support the Highland Park First Aid Squad by purchasing its discount cards.
 The cards provide discounts to many local businesses including Grill House, Bridge, Dunkin Donuts, Dairy Deluxe, China Lee, Orchid and Giddy's Pizzeria.
 There are 2 cards this year: one for $30 or both for $50.
 The cards may be purchased at the Ahavas Achim office, or by contacting any Squad member including: Ari and Deborah Lewitter, Yossi Benedek.

-Kosher Meals on Wheels need volunteers this summer!
-Help Jewish Family Services cover vacations and last-minute cancellations during this busy season.
+Kosher Meals on Wheels need volunteers!
+Help Jewish Family Services cover vacations and last-minute cancellations during this season.
 Volunteers will fill in on an as-needed basis on routes in northern Middlesex County.

-Deliveries are Monday/Wednesday/Friday, with pick-up of meals in Metuchen at 10:00 a.m.
+Deliveries are Monday/Wednesday/Friday, with pick-up of meals at Rutgers Hillel in New Brunswick at 10:00am.
 Please plan on devoting approximately two hours for deliveries.
 Email office@jfsmiddleses.org or call 732-777-1940 for more information or to volunteer.

 The Women's Center at Jewish Family Services is having their annual School Supply Drive.
 They are calling you to donate backpacks, notebooks, pens, pencils & more for tools that will be gifted to children in JFS programs.